“Become A …

 #6 How to Use Single Process Blonde on Dark Hair…pg.46

-Out of your entire clientele, how many double process blondes to you have?
+I mean, out of your entire clientele, how many Double Process Blondes to you have?

 Chances are the answer is none or very few.

-However, again those that can create beautiful double process blondes will quickly gained a reputation for being a highly trained professional in our industry.
+However, those that can create beautiful Double Process Blondes will quickly gained a reputation for being a highly trained professional in our industry.

-One of the main reasons that I think it’s so crucial that all colorist learn how to do great double process blondes today is because it’s one of the few services we do as colorist that, if done correctly, looks amazing but if done incorrectly can completely destroy someone’s hair!
+Also, one of the main reasons that I think it’s so crucial that all colorist learn how to do great Double Process Blondes today is because it’s one of the few services we do as colorist that, if done correctly, looks amazing but if done incorrectly can completely destroy someone’s hair!

 that I experienced firsthand.

-She was as cute as can be and had an amazing body, but her hair was in terrible shape.
+She was as cute as can be, but her hair was in terrible shape.